Workplace Automation and Corporate Financial Policy

 Date Written: March 6, 2020

-We document that a firm’s ability to substitute automated capital for labor is an important determinant of corporate financial policy.
-Using a novel occupational measure for labor’s susceptibility to automation, we show that firms with a more substitutable workforce hold less cash, use more financial leverage, and pay higher dividends.
-Following adverse shocks to operating cash flow, firms with a more substitutable workforce are more likely to replace labor with automated capital and increase financial leverage.
-Taken together, the potential for workplace automation gives firms the option to reduce labor-induced operating leverage, allowing them to adopt less conservative financial policies.
+We show that firms’ ability to substitute automated capital for labor provides an option to reduce labor-induced operating leverage, allowing for less conservative financial policies.
+Using an occupational measure of labor’s susceptibility to automation, we find that firms with a more substitutable workforce hold less cash, use more financial leverage, and pay higher dividends.
+We provide causal evidence by exploiting the 2011–2012 Thailand hard drive crisis as a shock to the cost of automation.
+Following adverse shocks to cash flow from state tax increases, firms with a more substitutable workforce replace labor with automated capital and increase financial leverage.

-Keywords: Labor and finance; Cash holdings; Substitutability of labor with automated capital; Operating leverage; Artificial intelligence; Automation
+Keywords: Labor and finance; Corporate financial policy; Substitutability of labor with automated capital; Operating leverage; Artificial intelligence; Automation

 JEL Classification: G31, G32, J23, O33